Reference the main Recreational Soccer page for specific info about the program, for other questions see below:

 Each week the kids will have one practice and one game.
-In the Spring & Fall seasons the games will be on Saturday's, and in the Summer program all activities take place in the evenings Monday-Friday.
+In the Spring & Fall seasons the games will be on Saturday's, and in the Summer program all activities take place in the evenings Monday-Thursday.

 The intent is to give kids a place to play close to home and reduce the time commitment for parents to get their kids to practice and games.
 Our first priority in offering multiple locations for the Spring and Fall seasons is to ease the burden on parents getting their kids to practice on weeknights.
-Since this is our first year offering two locations in the spring we don't know what to expect.
+Since this is our first year offering multiple locations in the spring we don't know what to expect.
 Since we are uncertain how many kids will prefer each location we may have to make adjustments as the season approaches.
-If there are enough kids to create sufficient teams at each site to have practices we will do that, and if we can have games at 2 locations we will do that.
-If there are not enough teams for games at both locations, games will be held at Bertram Athletic Complex in Monticello but we may still have practices at both locations.
-If there are not enough kids who choose Big Lake to make full teams we would then move practices to Bertram as well.
-After this year we will have a better ideas of what to expect and will have a better preseason plan next year.
+If there are enough kids to create sufficient teams at each site to have practices we will do that, and if we can have games at 2 locations we will do that as well.
+If there are not enough teams for games at multiple locations, games will be held at Bertram Athletic Complex in Monticello but we attempt to still have practices at all locations.

 The older kids program has higher operating costs than the younger ages, for example they use more field space than the younger age groups.
 Their goals and nets are larger and significantly more expensive as well.
 In addition they also have referees for all their games, and the referees are paid for their work.